joshua-gould/OpenSeadragonCanvasOverlayHd/README.md

 # OpenSeadragonCanvasOverlayHd

-An [OpenSeadragon](http://openseadragon.github.io) plugin that adds canvas overlay capability.
+An [OpenSeadragon](http://openseadragon.github.io) plugin that adds canvas overlay capability and supports multi-images.

 Compatible with OpenSeadragon 2.2.0 or greater.